China, India agree to reduce tensions after deadly clash

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-NEW DELHI: China and India have agreed to reduce tensions a week after clashes on their disputed Himalayan border left 20 Indian troops dead in brutal hand-to-hand fighting.
+NEW DELHI: China and India have agreed to reduce tensions a week after their deadliest clashes in over 50 years on the disputed Himalayan border left 20 Indian troops dead in brutal hand-to-hand fighting.

 Chinese foreign ministry spokesman Zhao Lijian said that after talks between the top regional military commanders on Monday, both sides "agreed to take necessary measures to promote a cooling of the situation".

-The source gave no further details, but the clashes followed an earlier agreement to disengage struck in early June after weeks of rising tensions that included several brawls.

-The June 15 violence took place around 4,500 metres (15,000 feet) above sea level in the Galwan valley, where both sides accuse each other of encroaching on their respective territory.
+Russia is a major supplier of arms to both countries.
+The Times of India reported that Indian Defence Minister Rajnath Singh, in Moscow this week, would press Russia to fast-track delivery of its S-400 missile defence system as well as spares for fighter planes, tanks and submarines.

 China has said it suffered casualties but has not given more details.
-Indian media reports suggested there were more than 40 casualties on the Chinese side.
+Indian media reports suggested more than 40 Chinese soldiers were killed or seriously injured.
+India has since sent huge reinforcements of soldiers, military equipment and fighter jets into the already highly militarised region.
+China is reportedly following suit.

-The meeting between military commanders came ahead of virtual talks between the foreign ministers of India, China and Russia later Tuesday, ostensibly to discuss the coronavirus.
+In India there have been growing calls for a boycott of Chinese goods.
+The clashes followed an earlier agreement to disengage struck in early June after weeks of rising tensions on the border, known as the Line of Actual Control, that included several brawls.

+The June 15 violence took place around 4,500 metres (15,000 feet) above sea level in the Galwan river valley, where both sides accuse each other of encroaching on their respective territory.
+China is claiming all of the valley as its own, which Indian analysts and officials say is a new demand.
+China now reportedly controls more of the northern shore of the Pangong Tso lake.

+Harsh Pant from the Observer Research Foundation think-tank in New Delhi said he was sceptical that anything concrete had been resolved so far in the talks between the military commanders.
+"Anything that the Chinese now say can´t be taken on face value.
+India, hopefully, has learnt its lessons now," Pant said.
+"The episode has shaken Indian´s belief that a normal rational relationship with China is possible.
+And the power disparities are so huge that there is a degree of discomfort and suspicion in New Delhi," he said.